GeniXCMS/genixcms-docs/docs/api/control.class.md

 ### How to load your own controller

 This is simple.
 If you want to create your own controller and want to load it at the frontpage.
-Just create your controller at the Frontend directory.
+Just create your controller at the **Frontend Controller** `inc/lib/Control/Frontend` directory.

-After the file is ready, open the `Control.class.php` file, and go to the `public static function frontend()` function.
+After the file is ready, open the `Control.class.php` file, and go to the `public static method frontend()` method.

 There is a variable with arrays as the value;
 `$arr = array ('post','page', 'cat', 'mod', 'sitemap', 'rss');`